Thursday, April 2, 3PM

 Adam Falkner is an artist, educator and scholar.
 He is the Founder and Executive Director of the Dialogue Arts Project, and an Arthur Zankel Fellow at Columbia University’s Teachers College, where he is a PhD student in the English Education program.
 Twice-nominated for the Pushcart Prize, Adam’s work has been published in a range of both literary and academic journals, and has also been featured on HBO, Michigan and New York Public Radio, Upworthy, in Time Out New York, the New York Times, and elsewhere.
 A former high school English teacher in New York City’s public schools, Adam tours the United States as a featured artist, lecturer and trainer, and was the keynote speaker at President Obama’s Grassroots Ball at the 2009 Presidential Inauguration.
 He is currently an instructor of English and Education at both Columbia University’s Teachers College and Vassar College.

-Jon Sands is a writer known for electric readings, and the author of The New Clean (2011, Write Bloody Publishing).
+Jon Sands is a writer known for electric readings, and the author of (2011, Write Bloody Publishing).
 His work has been featured in The New York Times, published widely in various journals, and anthologized in The Best American Poetry 2014.
-He starred in the award winning web-series Verse: A Murder Mystery from Rattapallax Films, is the co-founder of Poets in Unexpected Places, and a facilitator with the Dialogue Arts Project.
+He starred in the award winning web-series from Rattapallax Films, is the co-founder of, and a facilitator with the.
 He is a Youth Mentor with Urban Word-NYC, and teaches creative writing for adults at both Bailey House in Harlem (an HIV/AIDS service center) and the Positive Health Project (a syringe exchange in Manhattan).
 He tours extensively, but lives in Brooklyn.

 Raven Press is: